Early access

 • GitHub CLI (gh) authenticated.
 Required for PR review features.

-• Homebrew (optional).
-Only needed if you opt into local inline autocomplete — Klaussy installs Ollama via brew.
+• Ollama (optional).
+Only needed if you opt into local inline autocomplete.
+On macOS, Klaussy can install it via Homebrew; on Windows/Linux, install from ollama.com.

 FAQ